Singularitty/FreestUtils/README.md

 # Donut

-Tried to implement a spinning donut using the algorithm in https://www.a1k0n.net/2011/07/20/donut-math.html, but the code runs to slow.
+Tried to implement a spinning donut using the algorithm in https://www.a1k0n.net/2011/07/20/donut-math.html, but the code runs to slow due to the way matrices are implemented.

-The lack of functionality involving floats made it challenging to implement it.